dgroomes/java-foreign-function-and-memory-api-playground/README.md

 * [ ] (I don't super want to do this because I've already explored this and get it, and don't have a ready-made program) Create a bare-bones memory layout example.
 Just x,y points or something, like they talk about often in the OpenJDK.
-* [ ] Create an intermediate project that passes a complex type from C to Java, like an array of strings or something.
+* [ ] IN PROGRESS Create an intermediate project that passes a complex type from C to Java, like an array of strings or something.
 * [ ] (stretch) upcalls from C to Java, but I don't have a personal interest in that right now.